seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **LODOWICK**
 *\[Reads.]*
-/ More fair and chaste—
+/ More fair and chaste--

 **KING EDWARD**
 I did not bid thee talk of chastity,